 For this example, the current 1st mortgage rate is 5.00% (30-year fixed), and the current HELOC rate is 7.5%.
 Your payment on the 1st mortgage is $6,441.86, and on the HELOC, your payment is $3,750.00.
 Your total monthly payment (not including property taxes and insurance) is $10,191.86

 Remember that the interest rate and payment on the HELOC can change each month, so your total mortgage payment can vary from month to month.
 Also, the payment on the HELOC is an interest-only payment (you’ll need to pay more to bring down the principal).

-Also, your HELOC will have an annual fee, and you typically can draw on the HELOC for five to ten years.
-This means as you pay down the principal, you can re-access that amount by taking advances from the HELOC.
+Also, your HELOC will have an annual fee, and you can typically draw on it for five to ten years.
+This means that as you pay down the principal, you can re-access that amount by taking advances from the HELOC.

 A HELOAN is a fixed-rate mortgage with a 15, 20, or 30-year term.
 A HELOAN is like a regular first mortgage: your rate will never change, and your monthly payment will never change.